-judge that the entire CFFD or climate change activist movement is shifting in this direction, possibly by virtue of taking self-selected participants in certain planning forums as indicative of the whole movement, though there has certainly been substantial effort expended in alliance-building with indigenous communities and non-climate social justice movements.
+work as part of the environmental movement".
+They are arguably being too quick to judge that the entire CFFD or climate change activist movement is shifting in this direction, possibly by virtue of taking self-selected participants in certain planning forums as indicative of the whole movement, though there has certainly been substantial effort expended by 350.org and allied groups in alliance-building with indigenous communities and non-climate social justice movements.
 In particular, while general acceptance of the relevance of a climate justice frame may be increasingly widespread, disagreement persists on both a normative and strategic level about how to practically implement such ideas into CFFD organizing.
 Hadden also emphasizes "normative contestation" and the climate justice frame as central to the "current energy in the climate change movement".
-While this can be interpreted primarily about efforts to change thinking outside the movement - making "coal the new cigarettes" - contestation is also occurring within the movement as people collaborate and argue about strategies and alliances.
-112
+While this can be interpreted as primarily about efforts to change thinking outside the movement - making "coal the new cigarettes" - contestation is also occurring within the movement as people deliberate and argue about strategies and alliances.
+160

-3.5 Key texts
+2.5 Key texts

-3.5.1 Social movements
+2.5.1 Social movements

 - Betsill, Michele Greens in the Greenhouse: Environmental NGOs, Norms and the Politics of Global Climate Change.
 2000. - Davis, Gerald F et al. eds Social Movements and Organization Theory.
 Cambridge University Press.
 2005. - Goldstone, Jack A. ed States, Parties, and Social Movements.
 Cambridge University Press.
 2003. - Hadden, Jennifer "Explaining Variation in Transnational Climate Change Activism: The Role of Inter-Movement Spillover."
 Global Environmental Politics.
 2014.
-14 (2): 7-25 - Ingold, Karin and Manuel Fischer "Drivers of collaboration to mitigate climate change: An illustration of Swiss climate policy over 15 years."
-Global Environmental Change.
-Volume 24, January 2014, p.
-88-98
+14 (2): 7-25